jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

 You can read more about the HDFS Python library [here](https://hdfscli.readthedocs.io/en/latest/quickstart.html#python-bindings).

-### Exercise 6 - Analyzing file and saving result in JSON file using Python
+### Exercise 6 - Analyzing file and saving result in JSON format using Python

 Now that we have a dataset in HDFS and know how to interact with HDFS, we will analyze the data and save the results to a JSON file in HDFS.